idlab-discover/masters-matteo-holvoet/README.md

 ### Testing Script

-The `testing.ipynb` notebook testing.ipynb contains the testing script used to evaluate the generated manifests, along with output logs from all executed tests.
+The [`testing.ipynb`](testing.ipynb) notebook contains the testing script used to evaluate the generated manifests, along with output logs from all executed tests.

 #### Key Functions: